zeroc-ice/ice/php/BuildInstructionsWindows.md

 The test subdirectory contains PHP implementations of the core Ice test suite.
 Python is required to run the test suite.

-The test suites require that the Ice for C++ tests be built in the `cpp` subdirectory of this source distribution.
+The test suites also require that the Ice for C++ tests be built in the `cpp` subdirectory of this source distribution.
 In addition, the scripts require that the CLI version of the PHP interpreter be available in your PATH.